JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-deep-links.md

     * Matches both `http://www.example.com/users/4?arg2=two` and `http://www.example.com/users/4?arg1=one`.
     * Doesn't match `http://www.example.com/users?arg1=one&arg2=two` because the required part of the path is missing.
     * Also matches `http://www.example.com/users/4?other=random` as extraneous query parameters don't affect matching.
-* If several have a `navDeepLink` that matches the received URI, behavior is indeterminate.
+* If several composables have a `navDeepLink` that matches the received URI, behavior is indeterminate.
     Make sure that your deep link patterns don't intersect.
+    If you need multiple composables to handle the same deep link pattern, consider adding path or query parameters, or use an intermediate destination to route the user predictably.

 ## Handle received deep links